kem198/kems-todos/README.md

 <!-- omit in toc -->
 # KeM's Todos

-KeM's Todos is a todo application that showcases my skills.
+KeM's Todos is a to-do application that serves as a showcase of my current skills.

 This project focuses on: